drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 - Discuss any feedback received from stakeholders or users during the evaluation process.

 ## 6. Conclusion:
-- Summarize the overall project experience and lessons learned.
-- Reflect on the challenges faced and how they were overcome.
-- Highlight any future improvements or recommendations for further development.

   In conclusion, the Kolej Tun Dr. Ismail (KTDI) College room rental system project aimed to simplify the room rental process by developing a web-based system.
 Throughout the project, we faced challenges in gathering requirements, managing system complexity, integrating data, and designing a user-friendly interface.
 However, we overcame these challenges by maintaining clear and continuous communication with stakeholders, conducting thorough planning and documentation, adopting an agile development approach, and prioritizing user-centric design.